+Mitigation

-Mitigation: We next study how fast the hijacking event is mitigated when using the ARTEMIS approach.
-To quantify the speed of the mitigation, we define the recovery delay as the time elapsed between the pollution of an AS/monitor by a hijacked route, until it receives again a legitimate route (e.g., towards the deaggregated sub-prefixes).
+We next study how fast the hijacking event is mitigated when using the ARTEMIS approach.
+To quantify the speed of the mitigation, we define the recovery delay as the time elapsed between the pollution of an AS/monitor by a hijacked route, until it receives again a legitimate route (e.g., to the deaggregated sub-prefixes).

 ARTEMIS achieves almost complete mitigation of the hijacking event within a minute.
 In Fig. 8(a) we present the distribution of recovery delay (over different ASes and experiment runs) for different location and mitigation scenarios.
 The time for hijacked ASes to recover is similarly distributed for different mitigation types, and it tends to be higher when the hijacker is a well connected AS (see, e.g., $\{I,A,I\}$ and $\{G,A,I\}$ scenarios where AMS is the hijacker).
-Nevertheless, the following main observations hold for all scenarios: half of the ASes (see medians) recover from a hijacking event in less than 30s, and the vast majority of them in less than a minute (with some outliers reaching up to 2min.).
-This clearly demonstrates the benefits of the automated mitigation of ARTEMIS, compared to current practices that usually need several hours to mitigate such events (see § VIII-A).
+Nevertheless, the following main observations hold for all scenarios: (i) half of the ASes (see medians) recover from a hijacking event in less than 30s, and the vast majority of them in less than a minute (with some outliers reaching up to 2min.).
+This clearly demonstrates the benefits of the automated mitigation of ARTEMIS, compared to current practices that usually need several hours to mitigate such events (see $\S$ 8.1).

 Fig. 8(b) shows the average number of polluted monitors (i.e., with a route to hijacker) over time for the $\{I,A,I\}$ scenario.
 We observe that the number of polluted monitors increases fast after the event and reaches its peak within 10s.
 After the event is detected (typically in 3-6s for the $\{I,A,I\}$ scenario; see Fig. 7(a)), the mitigation starts immediately.
-The routes for the deaggregated prefixes start propagating, leading to a fast recovery of the polluted monitors within 10-50s after the event; within a minute the vast majority of monitors have recovered.
-We observed similar behavior in all scenarios, indicating that the real performance of ARTEMIS in practice would be similar to the results of Fig. 8(b).